PhantomMike/100-days-of-code/log.md

+### Day 13: January 27, 2017

+**Today's Progress:** Made good progress on Portfolio Page on codepen.
+Structure is all there, just needs assets to finish it up.

+**Thoughts:** I'm pretty happy with where this is heading.
+I've used a bit of jscript for classes to make that a little more concise but I'm not sure if that is the 'best' way to do things.
+Functionality was not to hard to get done, did some web searches for bootstrap helpers.
+Should be able to finish it up tomorrow.

 ### Day 12: January 25, 2017

 **Today's Progress:** Started FCC Porfolio Page on codepen.
 Needs more planning, only very rough skeleton so far.